neilbhutada/Handshake_Protocol/README.md

 2) npm install nodemon
 3) python app.py
 4) npm start
+5) Go to local host 3000 to see the webpage

 If you want to have a look at the project after seeing for the first time, you just have to enter: npm start